The Conversation

 The editors strongly prefer to consider a story idea before it’s fully written, so craft a brief pitch that outlines the story you intend to write.
 Those that are timely are most likely to be accepted, as are topics related to new research.
 The USC Dornsife Office of Communication can brainstorm with you ways in which to relate your expertise to timely topics.

-Send your story ideas to Darrin Joy, senior director of strategic and scientific communication, or Jim Key, senior director of marketing and media relations.
+Send your story ideas to Ileana Wachtel, media relations director, or Jim Key, senior associate dean for communication and marketing.
 They will work with you to pitch your story to The Conversation’s editors.
 You can also submit pitches directly to The Conversation, where you can find more information about what the editors are looking for in a pitch.

 Visit USC Dornsife’s landing page on The Conversation to read articles by our faculty, postdoctoral scholars and graduate students.